Court nixes Ohio ballot applications arriving by fax, email - WHIZ News

 The court made its decision “because of the unrebutted, compelling evidence of harm to third parties and the great public interest in preserving the security of Ohio’s 2020 general election.”

-The decision returns the case, brought by Democrats and voting rights groups, to Franklin County Common Pleas Judge Stephen McIntosh’s court, where a trial could proceed.
+The decision returns the case, brought by the Ohio Democratic Party and voting rights groups, to Franklin County Common Pleas Judge Stephen McIntosh’s court, where a trial could proceed.
 An appeal is also possible.

-The appellate court also said Democrats showed only that Ohio election law allows electronic submissions, not that they can be required.
+The appellate court said Democrats showed only that Ohio election law allows electronic submissions, not that they must be required.

+In a statement, Democratic Chairman David Pepper said that confirmed the party’s contention “all along” that LaRose is free to allow electronic submissions if he wants to.

+“For two years now, it’s been Frank LaRose himself, not Ohio law, prohibiting this easy way for voters to ask for absentee ballots,” he said.
+“Yesterday’s decision shows he’s been wrong the entire time.
+He can now finally stop pretending the law is an obstacle here and start doing what so many other states have been doing without problems.”

-With less than five weeks until Election Day, its decision was a win for the Trump campaign, the Republican National Committee and other GOP committees that had joined LaRose’s side in the lawsuit.
+With less than five weeks until Election Day, the decision was a win for the Trump campaign, the Republican National Committee and other GOP committees that had joined LaRose’s side in the lawsuit.

 A group of computer science and engineering experts from top U.S. universities sided with Democrats, saying it was possible to accept applications by email while protecting against outside interference.

 Despite strong lobbying by LaRose, Ohio still lacks an online ballot request system, opting instead to mail paper absentee ballot applications to every registered voter.
-Based on Tuesday’s decision, county election boards will continue to accept completed applications only by mail or in person.
+Based on Tuesday’s decision, county election boards must continue to comply with a LaRose directive that says they can only accept completed applications by mail or in person.

 Democrats had argued that, if LaRose supported an online ballot request system, he should also support ballot applications being received by fax or email.
 But LaRose said they are two very different things, because email and fax systems don’t boast the same cybersecurity protections as an online application portal would allow.